jfalconbarroso/BAYES-LOSVD/Example_IC0719.md

 Move to the 'scripts' directory.
 All scripts have to be run from there.

-- Compile all the Stan codes\n
+- Compile all the Stan codes

   python bayes-bayes_compile_codes.py